FluidGroup/FluidInterfaceKit/README.md

-# 🌧 FluidInterfaceKit - A set of frameworks that provides advanced infrastructures for your iPhone apps (UIKit based)
+# 🌧 FluidInterfaceKit - A set of frameworks that provides advanced infrastructures for your iPhone apps (UIKit-based)

+- FluidCore
-- FluidCore - a set of utilities
+  - A set of utilities
+- FluidRuntime
-- FluidRuntime - a runtime library to enable hidden powers
+  - A runtime library to enable hidden powers
 - FluidGesture
+  - Makes a view draggable
 - FluidKeyboardSupport
+  - Integrates the area of the keyboard with the contents of a view
 - FluidPictureInPicture
 - FluidSnackbar
 - FluidStack
+  - Replacement for UINavigationController
 - FluidStackRideauSupport
 - FluidTooltipSupport
+  - Floating view over the specific point

-# Overview
+# FluidStack

-**FluidInterfaceKit** provides the advanced infrastructure for your iPhone apps.
+**FluidStack** provides the advanced infrastructure for your iPhone apps.

 Built on top of UIKit, replace UIKit standard transitions with the custom components.